 Lleida.net, granted 72 new patents in Europe.
 Its digital signature solutions portfolio approaches 300 patents

-/EIN News/ -- MADRID, Spain, March 14, 2023 (GLOBE NEWSWIRE) -- Spanish listed company Lleida.net (OTCQX:LLEIF) (EPA:ALLLN) (BME:LLN), a leader in the registered electronic signature, notification and contracting industry, has been granted 72 new patents in Europe for its electronic contract certification and electronic signature methods.
+MADRID, Spain, March 14, 2023 (GLOBE NEWSWIRE) -- Spanish listed company Lleida.net LLEIF ALLLN LLN, a leader in the registered electronic signature, notification and contracting industry, has been granted 72 new patents in Europe for its electronic contract certification and electronic signature methods.

 Patents received worldwide by the company now total 298 in what is one of the world's largest intellectual property portfolios in the field of trusted digital services.
 In just the last week, when Lleida.net announced the granting of patents in Germany, Austria and Switzerland, the company's portfolio, and thus its competitive advantage in the industry, increased by 30%.